opdev/l5-operator-demo/docs/markdown/level2.md

 ---
 #### Seamless*
-Liveness and Readiness probes ensure that your image is rolled out only if it is healthy
+For minor / patch version updates liveness and readiness probes ensure that your image is rolled out only if it is healthy

 <aside class="notes">
   Failing liveness probe will restart the container, whereas failing readiness probe will stop our application from serving traffic.</aside>

 ---
-####
-Seamless but conditions apply*
+#### Seamless but conditions apply*

 <aside class="notes">
   What if you have a bad version ?